 Update passbolt server component (v2)

-All the commands below should be done from inside your passbolt directory:
+All the commands hereafter should be done from inside your passbolt directory:

 $ cd /var/www/passbolt

 By default passbolt should be installed under

 /var/www/passbolt but it could be different if you